Summer 2017 | University of California, San Diego CSE Department

 You will write all these programs in 3 different ways

 Your current server should handle the CGI and PHP content already.
 If not fix this first before starting.
 You likely will not have NodeJS running yet so once you are at that step add it to your hosted environment before coding.
 You should approach the programs in order first with CGI, then PHP, then Node.
 The order may reveal something itself.
-Advanced students may write the same 4 examples as Apache Modules if they desire for a bonus, but should speak to the Prof. before undertaking that effort for advising.
+Advanced students may write the same 4 examples as Apache Modules if they desire for a bonus of 8pts worth of extra credit.
+You must speak to the Prof. before undertaking that effort for clearance.